-This week, ITV released a statement saying the live shows would now be filmed later this year as opposed to this summer.
+Last week, ITV released a statement saying the live shows would now be filmed later this year as opposed to this summer.

 “The Britain’s Got Talent audition shows will broadcast on ITV in the next few weeks,” an ITV spokesperson said.

 “We have been working with the brilliant production teams at Thames and Syco to find a way of making the live finals work, which were due to be broadcast at the end of May.”

 They continued: “However, in light of the latest government health guidelines and in line with our priority of safeguarding the well-being of everyone involved in our programmes, production of the live shows cannot go ahead as planned.